-Already at pruning One can by limiting to a small number of eyes achieve a reduction.
-However, an extremely strong bleed poses the risk of poor environmental conditions during the life cycle growth cycle like late frost or weak blossom there is a drastic reduction.
-Furthermore, the vine also has fewer leaves with a small number of cuts.
-Therefore, thinning out in the summer is the best way to reduce yields, since many risks are no longer relevant and expected earnings are easy to estimate.
+Already at pruning You can by limiting to a small number of eyes achieve a reduction.
+However, an extremely strong bleed entails the risk that poor environmental conditions may cause damage during the growth cycle like late frost or weak blossom there is a drastic reduction.
+Furthermore, the vine also has fewer leaves in the case of low pruning.
+Therefore, thinning in the summer is the best way to reduce yields, since many risks are no longer relevant and expected yields are easy to estimate.
 A desired yield can be calculated with the following formula: average number of grapes per stick x average weight of grapes in kg x number of heads per ha gives the yield in kg / ha.